fhiso/basic-concepts/basic-concepts.md

 {.example} XML Schema defines an integer type in §3.4.13 of &#x5B;[XSD Pt2](https://www.w3.org/TR/xmlschema11-2/)] which is well-suited for use in this standard.
-FHISO use this type where integer values occur.
+FHISO uses this type where integer values occur.
 It discussed in {§integer} of this standard.

 The mapping from lexical representations to logical values need not be